mathewgomas-alfred/mathewgomas.io/README.md

-# Documentation Site for Krita
+# Documentation Site
 A Sphinx based documentation system with a custom Krita theme.
-The instructions and batch files were originally written from a Windows 10 machine, but it should be able to work with any operating system.
+The instructions and batch files were originally written from a Windows 11 machine, but it should be able to work with any operating system.

 Setting up Development Environment